svoisen/sean.voisen.org/_posts/2013-10-17-intro-monads-maybe.md

 * Have a _type constructor_ that defines its type.
 * Have a _unit function_ that converts a value of some type to its corresponding monadic type.
 This is the ```Maybe``` function.
 * Have a _binding operation_ that takes a monad, a function that takes a some type and returns a monad, and returns a monad.
 This is our ```bind``` function.
-(Note that in our example, the type signature varies slightly from this definition, as we automatically wrap the result of our binding function in Maybe.
-I do this primarily because JavaScript’s type system is quite weak, and this helps to enforce the desired binding behavior.
-You can elect not to do this, and instead ensure that any function you pass to ```bind``` always returns a Maybe.)
+(Again, note that in our example, the function type signature varies slightly from this definition, as we automatically wrap the result of our binding function in Maybe.)

 As for the three laws, these are known as: left identity, right identity, and associativity.
 In JavaScript, _with our example_, these laws may be written as follows: